Gawler

 cooperative

-Why now?
-Well, Gawler Books is up for sale and a cooperative is a great way for people to pool resources and jointly own a business they care about.
-Eventually it could gather and grow a number of businesses and brands which are part of Gawler life.
+A cooperative is a great way for people to pool resources and jointly own a business they care about.
+It could gather and grow a number of businesses and brands which are part of Gawler life.

 Cooperatives

 A cooperative is a type of company which is owned by its members, who benefit from its services, and make decisions together.
 Other nearby cooperatives include the Barossa Co-op and Solar Harvest.
-There are seven principles to cooperatives which make them well suited to achieving the purposes of local ownership, surplus for purpose, and building community.
+There are seven principles to cooperatives which make them well suited to achieving the purposes of local ownership, surplus for purpose, and social enterprise.

 Cooperatives can be big or small, for-profit or for-purpose, producer focussed (like agricultural cooperatives), retail focussed (like the Barossa Coop), or investor focussed (like Solar Harvest).
-We are proposing the following features for the Gawler Community Cooperative:
+The Gawler Community Cooperative has the following features:

 01